jimenezict/exampleETLwithDOC/README.md

 Master Agent providing data....:24
 Loop Number: 0, Actual Number: 24, To Process Registers: 24, Next RoundRegisters: 0
-Ready for writing in: AverageSpeed_0 with size 12 Master Agent providing data....:20
+Ready for writing in: AverageSpeed_0 with size 12

+Master Agent providing data....:20
 Loop Number: 1, Actual Number: 20, To Process Registers: 20, Next RoundRegisters: 0
-Ready for writing in: AverageSpeed_1 with size 10 Master Agent providing data....:20
+Ready for writing in: AverageSpeed_1 with size 10

+Master Agent providing data....:20
 Loop Number: 2, Actual Number: 20, To Process Registers: 20, Next RoundRegisters: 0
 Ready for writing in: AverageSpeed_2 with size 10

 PD: In case you have any problem with the final generator substitute the function inside the run of the "FileReadAgent" by the function "randomFunction".

+### From a console (Windows terminal)

+Clone the repository and you will see that you have two folders, one for the "sensor file generator" and the other for the "speed average".
+It is important to keep this structure because "sensor file generator" will append the values on files under the "speed average" project.

+For next steps I assume you have maven installed, otherwise follow this steps: https://tutorials.visualstudio.com/Java/hello-world/install-maven